hotosm/docs/docs/dev-guide/web-apis.md

 ###### Validation of additional constraints

-- Pydantic can only validate the values from client input.
+- Pydantic can only validate the 'incoming' data from client input.
 - Use dependencies (Depends) to validate input against other constraints:
   - Database constraints, such as project or email already exists, user not found.
   - Auth constraints, where the users level of authorization should be assessed